inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `updated_on` :

-- The `updated_on` attribute is a Unix Timestamp conversion of last update datetime in UTC (Universal Time Coordinated) time scale, set via retrieving the `update time` of the GitHub Item. ( More like last modified time )
+- The `updated_on` attribute is a Unix Timestamp conversion of last update datetime in UTC (Universal Time Coordinated) time scale, set via retrieving the `update time` of the Item. ( More like last activity )

 - References: